1. Plan a visit to Bearizona

 233 N Grand Canyon Blvd, , 86046

 The gift shop at the historic train depot is the best in Williams.
 They have everything you could possibly think of, at prices much cheaper than at the Canyon shops.
-It's a great place to pick up souvenirs that you might have forgotten to pick up or simply did not have enough time to explore since you were too busy enjoying the majestic views - really who can blame you?
+It's a great place to pick up souvenirs that you might have forgotten to pick up or simply did not have enough time to get around to since you were too busy enjoying the majestic views - really who can blame you?
 It's also a great place to pick up a few Christmas souvenirs.
 The area around the depot keeps up with the holiday spirit and is totally decked out just like the rest of town.